accordproject/ergo/docs/Language.md

 true && false
 ```

-Let bindings:
+Local variable declarations:
 ```
-let x = 1;   // declares and initialize a variable x+2          // rest of the expression, with variable x in scope
+define variable x = 1; // declares and initialize a variable x+2                    // rest of the expression, with variable x in scope let x = 1;             // can also be written using the shorter form 'let' x+2
 ```

 Conditionals: